Red states and blue states

-Origins of the color scheme
+History of the color schematics

+Origins

 The colors red and blue are also featured on the United States flag.
 Traditional political mapmakers, at least throughout the 20th century, had used blue to represent the modern-day Republicans, as well as the earlier Federalist Party.
 This may have been a holdover from the Civil War, during which the predominantly Republican north was considered "blue".
-However, at that time, a maker of widely-sold maps accompanied them with blue pencils in order to mark Confederate force movements, while red was for the union.
+However, at that time, a maker of widely sold maps accompanied them with blue pencils to mark Confederate force movements, while red was for the Union.

 Later, in the 1888 presidential election, Grover Cleveland and Benjamin Harrison used maps that coded blue for the Republicans, the color perceived to represent the Union and "Lincoln's Party", and red for the Democrats.
 The parties themselves had no official colors, with candidates variously using either or both of the national color palette of red and blue (white being unsuitable for printed materials).

 There was one historical use, associated with boss rule, of blue for Democrats and red for Republicans: during the late 19th century and early 20th century, Texas county election boards used color-coding to help Spanish-speaking and illiterate voters identify the parties; however, this system was not applied consistently in Texas and was not replicated in any other state.
 In 1908, The New York Times printed a special color map, using blue for Democrats and yellow for Republicans, to detail Theodore Roosevelt's 1904 electoral victory.
 That same year, a color supplement included with a July issue of The Washington Post used red for Republican-favoring states, blue for Democratic-favoring states, yellow for "doubtful" states and green for territories that did not have a presidential vote.

 Contrast with color usage in other countries

-The 21st-century association of colors in American politics is contrary to the long-standing conventions of political color in most other countries whereby red symbols (such as the red flag or red star) are associated with leftist politics.
+The 21st-century association of colors in American politics is contrary to the long-standing conventions of political color in most other countries whereby red symbols (such as the red flag or red star) are associated with leftist politics including countries with such governments, such as Red China, whereas blue is associated with conservatism.
 As late as the 1990s, Democrats were often represented by red and Republicans by blue.
 According to The Washington Post, journalist Tim Russert invented these terms during his televised coverage of the 2000 United States presidential election.
-The 2000 election was not the first during which the news media used colored maps to depict voter preferences in the various states, but it was the first time the current red-blue terminology was used.
+The 2000 election was not the first during which the news media used colored maps to depict voter preferences in the various states, but it was the first time the current red–blue terminology was used.
 In previous elections, the color assignments or even the actual colors used were often different.